 Why is peppermint always popular at Christmas, and who invented the candy cane?
 There are lots of stories floating around about the Christmas Candy Candy origin.
 It’s said that they came into existence about 250 years ago in Germany, but they were straight white sugar sticks back then.

 It’s believed that in 1670 a choirmaster at the Cologne Cathedral handed out sugar sticks to keep the kids engaged and quiet throughout the live nativity scenes.
-He asked they be made in a ‘J’ shape to remind them of Christmas and the shepherds crook.
+He asked them to be made in a ‘J’ shape to remind them of Christmas and the shepherds crook.
 There are no historical documents available showing the existence of the ‘J’ shaped candy cane until the early 20th century.
 There are however historical documents showing the existence of the straight candy cane in the 19th century.

 From Germany, candy canes spread to other parts of Europe, where they were handed out during live reenacting Nativity plays.
 As such, according to this legend, the candy cane became associated with Christmastide.
 But, that being said, the earliest records of ‘candy canes’ appears over 200 years later, so this charming story probably isn’t true!